Nipsuli/my-julia-test-app/README.md

 # my-julia-test-app

 Just testing how to build Julia app.
-And other Julia related testing.
+And other Julia related testing and personal notes and tips.

 Things to test: